CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Projects/1_ft_printf/README.md

 }
 ```

 Statements.
-It is error prone to code, to maintain, to extend.
+It is error prone to code, to maintain, to extend, and separation of implementation portions if ever needed can cause “branch explosion”

 - Hence, my project uses a modular technique: